lowdefy/lowdefy-docs/docs/concepts/operators.md

 Operators can be used to perform actions like get a value from `state` or the current user, define a date, test a condition, calculate a value, perform transformations on data or substitute values into a template.

-Operators are inspired by the MongoDb Query Language (MQL).
+Operators are inspired by the MongoDB Query Language (MQL).
 Operators are defined in `JSON/YAML` configuration as a object, with a single key which is the name of the operator, and parameters which are the value of the key. the names of operators start with a underscore.

 Operators are evaluated from the most nested properties of the object (from the inside out).